 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer.
 A contract's transaction price is allocated to each distinct performance obligation and recognized as revenue when the performance obligation is satisfied.
 The Company's contracts with customers generally do not include a right of return relative to delivered products.
 In certain cases, contracts are modified to account for changes in the contract specifications or requirements.
 In most instances, contract modifications are accounted for as part of the existing contract.
 Certain contracts with customers have options for the customer to acquire additional goods or services.
 In most cases, the pricing of these options are reflective of the standalone selling price of the good or service.
-These options do not provide the customer with a material right and are accounted for only when the customer exercises the option to purchase the additional goods or services.
+These options do not provide the customer contract was not indicative of the standalone selling price of the good or services.
 If the option on the customer contract was not indicative of the standalone selling price of the good or service, the material right would be accounted for as a separate performance obligation.